cyclus/cyclus/README.rst

 This guide assumes that the user has root access (to issue sudo commands) and access to a package manager or has some other suitable method of automatically installing established libraries.
-This process was tested using a fresh install of Ubuntu 12.10 using apt-get as the package manager; if on a Mac system, a good manager to use is macports.
-In that case, replace all of the following instances of "apt-get" with "port".
+This process was tested using a fresh install of Ubuntu 12.10 using apt-get as the package manager.

 The command to install a dependency takes the form of: